allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 ### Technical Leaders

 This course features the assistance of several peer educators that the department refers to as Technical Leaders (TLs).
-You should recognize these students as quasi-authorities in this course.
+You should recognize these citizens as quasi-authorities in this course.
 While they don't make any kinds of grading decisions, they are all much smarter than the course instructor.
 They're also much cleverer.

 These people are not course resources in the sense that they are inanimate machines (also unlike your instructor).
 You agree to: